Friday, 8 March 2013

 3)draw a 5.5 inch circle and straight stitch along this joining pieces together

-5)place wire inside outer flap
+4)remove pins 5)place wire inside outer flap

 6)secure wire into place by whip stitching around outer edge